Mission and Priorities

 The Baxter International Foundation includes dental, mental health, substance abuse, and health services to the disabled, domestic violence, sexual assult, and child abuse in its definition of healthcare.

 Through its prize programs, the Foundation celebrates excellence in community service and research in the health field.
-Foundation prizes, including the Foster G. McGaw Prize, are recognized as the highest honors in their fields.
+Foundation prizes, are recognized as the highest honors in their fields.